developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/certificates/index.md

 Tools such as [OpenSSL](https://www.openssl.org/docs/faq.html) can be useful for creating and working with certificates, and most of of its capabilities are accessible through [CLI commands](https://www.sslshopper.com/article-most-common-openssl-commands.html).
 Some typical usages are shown below.
 Before proceeding, [download OpenSSL](https://www.openssl.org/source/) and install it.

 ### Generate a self-signed certificate
-To create a self-signed certificate, a private key must exist to encrypt to the certificate.
-If an existing private key can be used, skip to Step 2.
+To create a self-signed certificate, a private key must exist to encrypt into the certificate. **Skip to Step 2 if an existing private key can be used**.
 To generate a new key, begin with Step 1.

 **&#49;.
 To generate a basic key with no passphrase**: